 HTML to PDF

 ABCpdf is great for converting HTML to PDF.
-It supports HTML 3.2 and HTML 4.0 with CSS.
+It supports HTML 3.2, HTML 4.0 and HTML 5.0 with CSS.

 ABCpdf treats HTML as a media type so you can place your HTML content anywhere you like on your PDF pages.
 You can have HTML headers, footers or content - it simply depends on where you tell ABCpdf to place it.